fbpx

 Harvard University Best Online Master's in Psychology Programs

-Harvard University is undoubtedly one of the most widely-recognized post-secondary institutions in the world thanks to its incredible academic excellence.
-The online master’s in psychology program from Harvard is mostly online, though does require students to complete at least three courses on campus.
-The 36 required credit hours can be completed in about two years of study and graduates are ensured an extremely respected degree.
-Course instruction is a mix of synchronous and asynchronous classes creating a balance between flexibility and student engagement and connection with faculty.
+Harvard University is one of the most widely recognized post-secondary institutions globally, renowned for its academic excellence.
+The online master’s in psychology program at Harvard is primarily online, though it requires students to complete at least three courses on campus.
+The program consists of 36 credit hours, which can be completed in about two years.
+Graduates earn a highly respected degree.
+The program combines synchronous and asynchronous classes, offering a balance between flexibility and student engagement with faculty.

 School Overview